 Frans Hals: The Male Portrait

-In autumn 2021, The Wallace Collection will celebrate Frans Hals’s (1582/3-1666) most famous and beloved painting, The Laughing Cavalier, painted in 1624.
-Since it entered the Wallace Collection in 1865 as the only work by Hals, this iconic image has never been seen together with other works by the artist, and will form the centrepiece of the exhibition.
+In autumn 2021, The Wallace Collection celebrated Frans Hals’s (1582/3-1666) most famous and beloved painting, The Laughing Cavalier, painted in 1624.
+Since it entered the Wallace Collection in 1865 as the only work by Hals, this iconic image had never previously been seen together with other works by the artist.
+It formed the centrepiece of the Frans Hals: The Male Portrait exhibition, which ran from 22 September 2021 – 30 January 2022.